Xiao-1921/r2r-router-optimization/README.md

 For the Always RAG baseline, the similarity filter is removed to show the true cost of indiscriminate retrieval.
 For Router RAG, the filter is applied and retrieval is only triggered when the router predicts failure.

-## Running 14B and 32B on USC CARC
+### Running 14B and 32B on USC CARC

-Parth Gosar extended the pipeline to Qwen2.5-14B-Instruct and Qwen2.5-32B-Instruct.
+Extending the pipeline to Qwen2.5-14B-Instruct and Qwen2.5-32B-Instruct.
 Submit from the repo root after activating the venv:

 ```bash
 source venv_carc/bin/activate
 ```

-### Step 1 — Inference
+#### Step 1 — Inference

 **14B** (~10 hrs for Train split, runs on V100):
 ```bash